 “Consumers want clean labels, but it comes at a cost” that has forced some manufacturers to sacrifice either their margins or the shelf-life of a product, neither of which is ideal, said Courtney Schwartz, marketing director for Kemin Food Technologies, Americas.

-For example, she explained, negative consumer response to the preservative TBHQ has led some formulators in fats and oils to simply remove the ingredient, rather than replace it with an alternative that might be more expensive.
+For example, she explained at IFT19 in New Orleans, negative consumer response to the preservative TBHQ has led some formulators in fats and oils to simply remove the ingredient, rather than replace it with an alternative that might be more expensive.

 While this might make economic sense, “many times the shelf life of snack foods need to be 12-18 months and just removing that antioxidant really puts your brand at risk for color and flavor degradation” that could cost the company repeat sales, she said.